35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 [^1] The full application, including all planning documents, can be found via Southwark Council's [planning register](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/view-planning-register-and-comment-planning), clicking 'Use the planning register' button and entering ref 22/AP/2226 into the search box.

+[^2] The SLC objection letter can be found in planning application 22/AP/2226, under the documents tab, labelled 'Objection', dated 20 May 2025.

-[^2] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
+[^3] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
 The 316 figure has been used to calculate the loss of social rent, but whichever figure is used, the remaining homes will be leasehold.

-[^3] The number of family homes break down into -  42 three-bed (14 free-market; 28 social rent); 49 four-bed (all social rent); 11 five-bed (all social rent).
+[^4] The number of family homes break down into -  42 three-bed (14 free-market; 28 social rent); 49 four-bed (all social rent); 11 five-bed (all social rent).
 Eighty-eight of the homes will be social rent, fourteen free-market, none will be intermediate housing.